Nord Grants

 • Professional Impact: What is the relationship between your project and your teaching and research responsibilities at CWRU?
 Will your project have short-term or long-term impact on teaching and learning?
 How do you plan to maximize the number of students that may benefit from involvement in this project?

 • Budget and Timeline: How will Nord Grant funds be used to support the project – for materials/equipment, for student stipends, or for something else?
 What support, if any, will the project receive from other sources, including on-campus (e.g. department funds) or beyond-campus (e.g. discipline-specific awards) funds?
 Given that funds are available for approximately one fiscal year, what is the proposed timeline for the project?
 Is this a new project or is the work already underway?
+List expenses in priority order from most important to least important.

-Letter(s) of Support
+Additional Letter(s) of Support (optional)

-• Additional Documentation of Support (as needed): Documentation of support is requested, as appropriate, from university resources.
+Documentation of support is requested, as appropriate, from university resources.
 These types of email correspondence or more formal letters are necessary to acknowledge collaborative support of your proposal from other units within the university.
 For example, if you are planning a new interdisciplinary project, you will need to include communication from the other department(s) involved, demonstrating support for your proposal.

 PUBLIC DISCLOSURE REQUIREMENTS